 © Copyright 2019 Grief Probate Journey Blog

 This week we are happy to announce our second guest blog.
 We were very pleased to be contacted by Emma Brown.
 With the unforeseen worldwide pandemic that we are currently living through Emma wanted to put together something to try and help families during these difficult times as we face lockdowns and spending more time at home.
-We were happy and honored that Emma got in touch with us, and we were more than happy for this to be a topic on our blog.
+We were happy and honoured that Emma got in touch with us, and we were more than happy for this to be a topic on our blog.
 Mental health and wellbeing is important at any point in time, but it is even more important during these difficult times.

 Emma Grace Brown Bio